What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 What Is Pastoral Counseling?

 If your questions or issues are primarily spiritual in nature, and you have a good relationship with the leader of your faith community, meeting with them one-on-one may be all the help you need to get through a personal spiritual crisis.
-However, you’ll probably want to see a therapist if you’re seeking treatment for a mental health condition.
+However, you’ll probably want to see a therapist if you’re also seeking treatment for a mental health condition.

 What Is Faith-Based Therapy?

 There are faith-based therapists from nearly every religious background.
 You can find therapists who are Christian, Jewish, Muslim, Buddhist, or Hindu.
 You can find therapists who are pagans or witches, who practice an indigenous or ancestral spiritual tradition, or who have New Age spiritual perspectives.
 You can find many who take an interfaith approach.
-Of course, your best result will come from finding a therapist whose views and values align with your own.

 Do You Have to Talk About Religion with a Faith-Based Therapist?

-How and to what extent a faith-based therapist incorporates religion into their work with you depends on their personal philosophy and your preferences.
-If you end up with a faith-based therapist who has different beliefs from you, they should not proselytize or pressure you to embrace practices or ideas you’re not comfortable with.
-All therapists understand that helping you requires them to set aside their own personal agenda and meet you where you are.
+All therapists understand that helping you requires them to set aside their own personal agenda and to meet you where you are.
 Anything less would be a violation of the ethical codes they must follow to keep their license.

 For example, a faith-based psychodynamic therapist might reference religious symbolism when they interpret your dreams.
 Or a faith-based cognitive-behavioral therapist might draw from contemplative principles or practices, such as Buddhist meditation or Christian centering prayer, in their work to help you shift your relationship with your thoughts.